VI. Fees and Registration

 Doctoral students advanced to candidacy may enroll for just one upper division or graduate level five-credit course (usually Thesis Research 299) and be considered full time.
 Departments may adopt a higher enrollment requirement.

-It is particularly crucial for International Students to enroll on time and in a full academic load in order to maintain their visa status.
-Domestic students who have loans from previous years should determine if their lending agency will continue repayment deferments if they are not enrolled full time.
+It is particularly crucial for International Students to enroll on time and maintain a full-time academic load in order to maintain their visa status.
+Domestic students who have loans from previous years should determine if their lending agency will continue repayment deferments if they are not enrolled full-time.

 Part-Time Status